It’s happened to every photographer…

 If that doesn’t work then try the next option.

 The whites adjustment will affect only the brightest parts of the image.
-The reason I use this third is because lowering the whites will tend to decrease the contrast in the image even more than the highlights slider.
+The reason I use this third is that lowering the whites will tend to decrease the contrast in the image even more than the highlights slider.

 So you may be wondering why the Shadows adjustment has anything to do with fixing an overexposed image…